ambarishg/ambarishg.github.io/_posts/2017-07-06-installing-xgboost-anaconda-windows.md

 - Installation
 ---

-The installation instructions are exactly the same as in the [Installing XGBoost For Anaconda on Windows](https://www.ibm.com/developerworks/community/blogs/jfp/entry/Installing_XGBoost_For_Anaconda_on_Windows)  except **Step 10** since the name of the DLL  created is **libxgboost.dll** but the Python Module excepts the dll of the name **xgboost.dll**
+The installation instructions are exactly the same as in the [Installing XGBoost For Anaconda on Windows](https://www.ibm.com/developerworks/community/blogs/jfp/entry/Installing_XGBoost_For_Anaconda_on_Windows)  except **Step 10** since the name of the DLL  created is **libxgboost.dll** but the Python Module excepts the dll of the name **xgboost.dll**.

 Step 1 : Install Anaconda